Short broadcast week for us here at the EIB Network giving the Independence Day holiday.

 This is cutting edge of societal evolution.

-We've been on this for a year or more, and the Boston Globe's just now getting around to it.
+And the Boston Globe's just now getting around to it.

 Oh, I got a lot of grief yesterday.

-Uh not a lot, but a fair amount.
+Not a lot, but a fair amount.

-Wouldn't it make more sense to spell words the way they sound?
+When say, they, and way, W-E-I-G-H, all rhyme, but bomb, comb, and tomb don't, wouldn't it make more sense to spell words the way they sound?

 Those in favor of simplified spelling say that children would learn faster and literacy or illiteracy rates would drop.

-Okay, we can't teach kids to read, fine.
+Okay, we can't teach kids to read.

-It's the language's problem, and so we need to make the language easier.
+It's the languages problem, and so we need to make the language easier.

-It's not never mind the fact that up until about 20 years ago, 15 years ago, we were able to teach anybody who wanted to learn how to read.
+It's not, never mind the fact that up until about 20 years ago, 15 years ago, we were able to teach anybody who wanted to learn how to read.

-We're able to do it, and we didn't need job centers after people got out of college.
+And we didn't need job centers after people got out of college.

 We didn't need job centers after they got out of high school.

-We didn't need remedial reading sessions that can learn to graduate and read the diploma.
+They can learn to graduate and read the diploma.

 This is a modern occurrence.